 Yet in the classrooms and on the sports fields we built bridges, and as we prepare to celebrate our 25th class reunion, the relationships we forged and the lessons we learned endure.

 Unfortunately, my family did little to prepare me for the diversity of my new school and, if I’m honest, an undercurrent of racism and ignorance pervaded answers to some of the questions I did dare to ask.

 My parents and grandparents were from a different generation, one that sometimes tolerated intolerance and touted isolationism.
 But those attitudes didn’t serve them, and they surely won’t work in a future poised to become ever more diverse.

 In the 21st century, the ability to communicate with people from different racial and ethnic groups will be as essential as computer skills.
-And recent headlines show that although we have a black president, we still have a long way to go to understanding and acceptance.
+And recent events and headlines show that although we have had a black president, we still have a long way to go to understanding and acceptance.
 So how do we help our kids learn to live, work and appreciate people whose race, religion or culture may be different from our own?

 Harvard psychiatry professor Alvin Poussaint has had a long career helping families break through racial barriers – and says he’s seen progress over the decades.